 Cashier’s orders ensure your money moves without a hitch, unlike regular cheques, which may bounce if funds are short.

-You can purchase a cashier’s order at any bank branches.
+You can purchase a cashier’s order at any bank branch.
 To purchase it over the counter, all you need is your identification card (NRIC).

-The typical fee is S$5, but it may be waived if you’re a wealth customer (i.e. DBS Treasures, OCBC Premier Banking, etc.).
+The typical fee is S$5, but it may be waived if you’re a priority banking customer (i.e. DBS Treasures, OCBC Premier Banking, etc.).

 Here are links to the major banks’ cashier’s order instructions.